The graph object

 The supported format for the node data frames is described in Arrow node schema and the format for the relationship data frames is described in Arrow relationship schema.

-2.3.
-Arrow flight server support
+3.3.
+Apache Arrow flight server support

-The construct method can utilize the Arrow Flight Server of GDS if it’s enabled.
+The construct method can utilize the Apache Arrow Flight Server of GDS if it’s enabled.
 This in particular means that:

 • The construction of the graph is greatly sped up,